BinishImt/future-work/README.md

 # Open-contribution
 The repository contains some Machine Learning and Deep Learning use cases from various industries.
-The use cases are in development and open for any contribution.
+The use cases are in development phase and open for any contribution.
+If you are thinking of applying your AI and data science skills on some real time projects then this repository is for you.
+We would love to hear your ideas, thoughts and enchancements on any of the mentioned use cases.

-## Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

 ## Steps to follow while contributing:
 Please refer to each project's readme to get an understanding of what needs to be done and what has already been done.
 In general, we follow the "fork-and-pull" Git workflow.